Hi, I’m Lois and I’m a Counsellor specialising in anxiety.

 Telephone/ Online Counselling

-This is a possibility, however, it would need to be talked through fully before-hand.
-Again, I am happy to discuss individual needs on a ‘client-by-client’ basis.
+This is a possibility, however, I would like to have a remote session with you beforehand (See the above paragraph for more information on remote therapy).
+I am happy to discuss individual needs on a ‘client-by-client’ basis.

 Finding the right Counsellor for you